 - Students decisions can be assessed at each important step in the diagnostic and management process.
 The exam presents patients with undifferentiated symptoms and walks through different stages of patient care in a way that isn’t always feasible in clinic or on the wards.

 - Without the presence of residents, attending physicians and other team members, decisions on the exam reflect only the student’s own clinical reasoning skills.

 - The exam exceeds the typical number of cases included in a clinical evaluation, offering 15 carefully selected cases covering key internal medicine problems outlined in the CDIM curriculum.

 The exam includes 15 cases which cover a strategic sample of the CDIM curriculum.
 Each exam case starts with a clinical vignette providing a realistic patient scenario, including relevant history, exam, and test results.

 Exam cases include 2-3 questions requiring students to use prioritized critical decision-making skills to solve a clinical problem.
-Questions are designed to identify critical steps, essential steps, and critical errors in the clinical decision-making process.
+Students select several answers to each multiple-choice question, allowing them to take multiple actions at once, just as they would in authentic practice.
+Questions are designed to identify essential steps and critical errors in the clinical decision-making process.
 Exam cases are solved in stages:

 - data gathering (history, physical, investigation)

 Download our printable Clinical Decision-Making Exam brochure to share with your colleagues.